 According to data.ai's 2024 State of Mobile report, approximately 35% of top-spending app advertisers still run manual campaigns alongside automated ones, primarily for creative testing and audience segmentation.

-At RocketShip HQ, we use a Core/Test ad set strategy within manual campaigns: 90%+ of budget goes to proven creative in core ad sets, with 5-10% allocated to testing new concepts.
+A core/test ad set strategy within manual campaigns typically allocates the majority of budget to proven creative in core ad sets, with a smaller portion reserved for testing new concepts.

 Manual campaigns remain the only reliable way to isolate creative performance, test new audience hypotheses, and maintain control over bidding strategies for app installs.